A Generically Contrastive Spatiotemporal Representation Enhancement for 3D Skeleton Action Recognition: Methodology

 Skeleton-based action recognition is to predict the categories from the input sequences.
 We define the human skeleton sequence with $J$ keypoints and $T_{0}$ frames in 3D space as $\boldsymbol{S} \in \mathbb{R}^{J \times T_{0} \times 3}$.
 The sequence is fed into a skeleton encoder $\mathcal{F}$ to extract the features $\boldsymbol{X} \in \mathbb{R}^{J \times T \times C}$.
-The skeleton encoder aggregates the spatial information and the temporal information to obtain discriminative spatiotemporal features.
-After fully spatiotemporal aggregations, a global average pooling (GAP) layer is adapted to summarize the global features.
-Finally, a softmax-based fully-connected (FC) layer maps the global feature to a probability prediction $\hat{\boldsymbol{y}} \in \mathbb{R}^{K}$ of K candidate categories.
+The skeleton encoder aggregates spatial and temporal information to obtain discriminative spatial-temporal features.
+After fully spatial-temporal aggregations, a global pooling (GP) layer is adapted to summarize the global features.
+Finally, a softmax-based fully-connected (FC) layer maps the global feature to a probability prediction $\hat{\boldsymbol{y}} \in \mathbb{R}^{K}$ of $K$ candidate categories.
 The process can be defined as:

 In the process of optimization, a standard cross-entropy loss is applied to supervise the prediction distribution and the ground truth $\boldsymbol{y}$ as follows: